IamSreeman/IamSreeman.github.io/_posts/2024-07-10-an-ontological-argument-for-fundamental-physics.md

 1. Define ToE as a mathematical entity that is maximally great.
 1. Physical Existence is a great-making (greatness-increasing) attribute.
 1. Therefore, if ToE exists in the Mathematical Platonic Realm (i.e, ToE is logically consistent), then ToE has the property of Physical Existence.
-1. Therefore, ToE exists in physical reality.
+1. Therefore, ToE exists as physical reality.

 <img src="{{site.baseurl}}/images/posts/Penrose.png" width="300"/><br>